Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

     pipette.aspirate(100, reservoir["A1"])
     pipette.dispense(100, plate["A1"])

 Liquid detection takes place immediately prior to aspiration.
 Upon detecting a liquid, the pipette stops, raises itself above the liquid's surface, and then aspirates according to your protocol.
 Checking for a liquid adds time to your protocol run, so be aware of that before you use it.
-Flex continues to execute your protocol until it no longer detects liquid.
-When the robot doesn't detect liquid, it raises an error and stops the protocol until the problem is resolved.
+When the robot doesn't detect liquid during an aspiration, it raises an error and stops the protocol until the problem is resolved.

 .. versionadded:: 2.20